benwiz/games/README.md

 A controller to run a power hour using Spotify.

+## Why

+A project to learn React.
+There is also no Spotify-based power hour app on the Apple app store so I'd like to port this to React Native.

 ## Thoughts about React

 All my functions ended up in in my top level component (App), can/should I move them lower and try harder to pass only data?
 I feel like I should.